 It is illegal for a vessel to discharge sewage into the waters of Vermont.

-- Any holding tank that is designed to allow discharge into the water (such as those with a Y valve) must have the openings sealed shut.
+- Any holding tank or marine toilet that is designed to allow discharge into the water (such as those with a Y valve) must have the openings sealed shut.
 Also, any discharge lines, pipes, or hoses must be disconnected and stored while the vessel is on Vermont waters.

 There are three types of MSDs.